Ben Roethlisberger Player Prop Bets for NFL Week 14 | Pittsburgh vs. Minnesota 12/9/2021

 Season Stats

-- Roethlisberger has 2,758 passing yards (229.8 ypg) to lead Pittsburgh, completing 64.8% of his throws and tossing 16 touchdown passes with six interceptions this season.
+- Roethlisberger has thrown for 2,758 yards (229.8 ypg) to lead Pittsburgh, completing 64.8% of his passes and tossing 16 touchdown passes and six interceptions this season.

-- He's also contributed in the ground game, with five rushing yards (0.4 ypg) on 12 carries.
+- He has added five rushing yards on 12 carries, averaging 0.4 yards per game.

-- Roethlisberger has attempted 53 of his 415 passes in the red zone, accounting for 57.0% of his team's red zone plays.
+- Roethlisberger has thrown 53 passes in the red zone this season, 57.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Vikings.